Gennady Serebrennikov: Gennady's murders

 In order to save his son, Gennady Serebrennikov decided to get rid of all the witnesses against him.
-His first victim was Sergei Okoneshnikov, whom, after fleeing from Matantseva's apartment, he was deceived into a cottage and killed with a sawed-off shotgun.
-Serebrennikov buried the body in the garden, and later told his son about the murder.
+His first victim was Sergei Okoneshnikov, who, after fleeing from Matantseva's apartment, was deceived into a cottage and killed with a sawed-off shotgun.
+Serebrennikov buried the body in the garden and later told his son about the murder.

 He then forced his son Grigori, who was hiding from the authorities, to kill his wife.
 During a walk, Grigori shot her, then, together with his father, chopped off her head with a shovel and buried the body in the ground.
 As it later turned out, Gennady initially wanted to entrust the murder of Nikiforova to a certain Denis Latyshev, but he refused, as a result of which the former police major shot him, before finishing him off with a shiv.